Discover Montenegro on a day trip to Kotor from Dubrovnik

 There are quite a few bad reviews for this parking lot as well and this time I have to agree with them.
 As we were discussing payment with one of the guys there, another one simply sat on the car next to ours and then rested his shoe on the front wing of our rental.

-When he realized it was our car he did say sorry, but it seemed like a common occurrence.
-Thankfully we had full insurance, so we didn’t have to really worry about scratches, but it’s something to bear in mind.
+When he realized it was our car he did say sorry, but it really seemed like a common occurrence.
+Thankfully we had full insurance, so we didn’t have to worry about scratches, but it’s something to bear in mind.

 They also gave us an option to get a combo ticket: parking with a boat trip to the Our Lady of the Rocks which is Perast’s main attraction.

 We passed and only paid for the parking, but when we got to the village, we actually found out that the trip was offered cheaper there.
 The difference was not a big deal, but I really don’t like it when people are trying to fool me.

 Explore Kotor Old Town

-The Old Town is the main attraction of Kotor and it’s a really charming place.
 Get your camera ready, because I guarantee you’ll want to capture every little corner.
-It is one of the best-preserved medieval old towns in the Adriatic and a Unesco World Heritage Site.
+It is one of the best-preserved medieval old towns in the Adriatic and a Unesco World Heritage Site, after all.

 The best thing to do here is to get lost in the narrow, maze-like alleys and let yourself be transported back in time.
-When you get tired, stop at one of the cafes in the squares, get a refreshment, and people-watch.

 Hike up to Kotor fortress for a stunning panorama of Kotor Bay